 A candidate will be recommended to the faculty to receive the Ph.D. degree after a thesis, submitted in final form, has been accepted by the advisory committee and presented before an open colloquium or seminar.

-There are time limits set by the department for completion of the Ph.D. degree.
+The department has set time limits for completion of the Ph.D. degree.

 Courses in Mathematical Sciences (MATH)